-5.12 Northern Long-eared Bat
+5.8 Northern Long-eared Bat

-While the in-water work will have limited effect on the species, the resulting impacts from land clearing efforts associated with construction of new upland disposal sites has the potential to disturb roosting and foraging habitats.
-The use of BMPs, including the use of species surveys, limiting upland work, and limiting nighttime operations during summer roost seasons, will minimize any potential impacts of the listed bat species.
-Because of this, the proposed action May Affect, but is Not Likely to Adversely Affect the NLEB.
+While the in-water work will have limited effect on the species, the resulting impacts from land clearing efforts associated with the upland disposal sites has the potential to disturb roosting and foraging habitats.
+However, the use of Best Management Practices including the use of species surveys before land disturbance, limiting upland work during roosting season, and limiting nighttime operations will minimize any potential impacts of the listed bat species.
+Because of this, the proposed action May Affect, but is Not Likely to Adversely Affect the Northern long-eared bat.

-5.13 Ozark Big-eared Bat
+5.9 Ozark Big-eared Bat

-Because there are no caves associated with any of the work proposed, and any vegetation that will removed will not be associated with nesting, brooding, or hibernacula for Ozark big-eared bat, it can be assumed, given the mobility of the species, it will have left the area upon implementation of the tree removal phase of the project.
-Additionally, dredging operations and disposal of sediment into wetlands and open water habitats would have no effect on the Ozark big-eared bat or their roosting sites and would have negligible effects on their feeding patterns.
-Based on this information, it is assumed there would be No Effect to Ozark big-eared bats as a result of the proposed project.
+Because there are no caves associated with any of the work proposed, and any vegetation that will removed will not be associated with nesting, brooding, or hibernacula for Ozark bigeared bat it can be assumed, given the mobility of the species, it will have left the area upon implementation of the tree removal phase of the project.
+Additionally, in-water work would have no effect on the Ozark big-eared bat or their roosting sites and would have negligible effects on their feeding patterns.
+Based on this information, USACE has determined there would be No Effect to Ozark big-eared bats as a result of the proposed project.